-More than 75 Airbus aircraft operate with Alitalia, and over 240 helicopters, and nearly 90 military aircraft provide battle-winning, surveillance, life-saving capability to the Italian armed services.
+Some 80 Airbus aircraft operate with Italian airlines, and over 240 helicopters, and nearly 90 military aircraft provide battle-winning, surveillance, life-saving capability to the Italian armed services.
 Italy is an important market, supplier base and source of some of the world’s most innovative technology partners.

-Airbus in Italy has about 160 direct employees, with over 8,000 people working on dedicated supply chain jobs with Italian suppliers across manufacturing, engineering and IT sectors.
+Airbus in Italy has more than 160 direct employees, and over 8,000 people working on dedicated supply chain jobs with Italian suppliers across manufacturing, engineering and IT sectors.

 Italy’s significant sourcing volumes make it a key country for all three divisions of Airbus: Commercial Aircraft, Helicopters and Defence & Space.
-Airbus has more than 300 suppliers across the country, making Italy Airbus’ 7th sourcing country in Europe and the 10th worldwide with a yearly spend of € 529 million and Leonardo being the number one supplier with € 235 million.
+Airbus has more than 300 suppliers across the country, making Italy Airbus’ 7th sourcing country in Europe, the third one excluding Airbus home-countries, and the 10th worldwide, with a yearly spend of approx. € 500 million and Leonardo being the number one supplier with approx. € 200 million.

 Airbus strongly contributes to Italy’s export capabilities thanks to several fruitful partnerships, which include the turboprop manufacturer ATR, MBDA missile systems, the NH90 military helicopter, the Eurofighter combat plane and the IAMCO NATO’s maintenance contractor.
 We estimate the export value for those partnerships being more than € 30 billion as of today.

-Today, Alitalia is Airbus’ largest customer in the Italian market operating 12 A330-200 aircraft on long-haul routes and 65 A320 Family aircraft to serve short and medium-haul destinations.
+Up until 2021, Alitalia was Airbus' largest customer in the Italian market, operating approximately 80 Airbus aircraft, including the A330-200 for the long-haul and the A320 Family to serve short- and medium-range destinations.

 Airbus also participates in the Italian governmental activities where 3 Airbus A319CJ integrate the 31st Wing from the Italian Air Force supporting the VIP transport missions.

 Airbus Helicopters is present in Italy with a dedicated customer centre in Verona, which aims to assure a long-term and sustainable presence of the manufacturer in the country.
-The company is also present in Trento with a full-fledged service centre -Helicopters Italia-, which provides first class helicopter maintenance services and it’s one of the two centres in Europe, and the only one in Italy, authorised to carry out level 3 maintenance activities on Safran Helicopter engines.
+The company is also present in Trento with a full-fledged service centre - Helicopters Italia – (https://www.helicoptersitalia.it) which provides first class helicopter maintenance services and it’s one of the two centres in Europe, and the only one in Italy, authorised to carry out level three maintenance activities on Safran Helicopter engines.